CMC-QCL/Intro-to-Alteryx/README.md

    * Follow the prompts while the Windows installation is going on.
    * When asked to enter product code, click on "I don't have product code" then select "Windows 10" to continue installation.

 6. When Windows 10 installation is complete, download and install [Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product).
 Make sure that downlading and installing Alteryx take place in the Windows environment.
-Refer to [How to install Windows 10 on a Mac using Virtual Box video](https://youtu.be/HEL9Uw3AR9s) for more dtails.
+Refer to [How to install Windows 10 on a Mac using Virtual Box video](https://youtu.be/HEL9Uw3AR9s) for more details.